-Procedure requires that any inmate reporting any prior victimization or indicating sexual abuse be seen no longer than fourteen days after arrival.
+Procedure requires that any inmate reporting any prior victimization or indicating sexual abuse be seen no longer than 14 days after arrival.
 Any inmate received at and makes any reference to victimization and perpetrated sexual abuse is seen by medical/ mental health usually right after intake interview or the next day.
-In the past twelve months, the 100% of inmates disclosing prior victimization and prior perpetration during screening who were offered a follow-up meeting with a medical or mental health practitioner.
+All that reported prior victimization during the intake process were seen by Mental Health.
+In the past 12 months, All who have previously perpetrated sexual abuse, as indicated during the screening, who were offered a follow up meeting with a mental health practitioner.
 Medical and Mental Health staff get informed consent before reporting prior sex victimization, which took place not in an institutional setting.
 Mental health staff maintains DC forms and logs documenting compliance with Health Service Procedures.
 The information shared with other staff is strictly limited to informing security and management, including treatment plans, housing, bed, work, education, and program assignments, or as otherwise required Departmental Procedure.